-- You or your dealer must make a confirmed appointment a minimum of 60 days prior to dropping off your RV at the Starcraft Factory Service Center. - □ The holding tanks must be emptied and rinsed.
-We have a dumping station available for customer use. - The propane system and all electrical systems must be shut down and turned off.
+- You or your dealer must make a confirmed appointment a minimum of 60 days prior to dropping off your RV at the Starcraft Factory Service Center. - ☐ The holding tanks must be emptied and rinsed.
+We have a dumping station available for customer use.

+- ☐ The propane system and all electrical systems must be shut down and turned off.
 We are not responsible for discharged batteries or propane tanks. - During the appropriate season, please ensure your RV is winterized. - Unless prior approval has been obtained from the Starcraft Factory Service Center, all personal items must be removed from the area where you are requesting service repair and the refrigerator emptied.
 We are not responsible for loss of food items. - You are responsible for all transportation costs.
 You may need to arrange for alternative accommodations for some types of repairs.
-Please be prepared accordingly.
+Please be prepared accordingly. - Starcraft Customer Service occasionally utilizes local independent repair facilities.
+Your RV may be referred to or repaired by one of these local repair facilities.